UEFI: UEFI shell

+The UEFI standards include a specification for a shell environment.

-UEFI provides a shell environment, which can be used to execute other UEFI applications, including UEFI boot loaders.
-Apart from that, commands available in the UEFI shell can be used for obtaining various other information about the system or the firmware, including getting the memory map (memmap), modifying boot manager variables (bcfg), running partitioning programs (diskpart), loading UEFI drivers, and editing text files (edit).
+The shell is a UEFI application that can be used to execute other UEFI applications, including UEFI boot loaders.

+It also includes built-in commands for obtaining various other information about the system or the firmware, including getting the memory map (memmap), modifying boot manager variables (bcfg), running partitioning programs (diskpart), loading UEFI drivers, and editing text files (edit).

+It implements a scripting language with support for if-statements, for-loops, and environment variables.